Chapter 8.38

 8.38.020 Definitions.

-“Exempt activity” is any temporary use that does not require application for or issuance of a special event permit.
+“Exempt activity” is any temporary activity or use that does not require application for or issuance of a special event permit or park use permit.

-“Protected event” includes any temporary use conducted on public or private property that involves political or religious activity intended primarily for the communication or expression of ideas, the protection of which is constitutionally guaranteed.
+“Protected event” includes any temporary expressive activity or spontaneous assembly conducted on public or private property that involves political or religious activity intended primarily for the communication or expression of ideas, the protection of which is constitutionally guaranteed.

 Typical events requiring a special event permit application and review process: